adamenger/pi-hole-docker/README.md

 # pi hole

 This repo contains the docker-compose file I use to bring up the pi-hole container on my network.
-This config uses the official [https://hub.docker.com/r/pihole/pihole](pihole docker image).
-Check the [https://hub.docker.com/r/pihole/pihole#environment-variables](docker hub page) for more information on settings you can add to the `docker-compose.yml`.
+This config uses the official [pihole docker image](https://hub.docker.com/r/pihole/pihole).

+Check the [docker hub page](https://hub.docker.com/r/pihole/pihole#environment-variables) for more information on settings you can add to the `docker-compose.yml`.

 To get this running, simply clone this repo, modify the settings and run: